devJennyy/kawaii-verse-revamp/README.md

   </div>
   </br>

-  `Status: Currently Work in Progress`
+  `Status: Work in Progress.
+Best viewed on a 4K monitor with 125% resolution`
 </div>

 ## <a name="tech-stack">⚙️ Tech Stack </a>